 The Profeti della Quinta residency includes a choral master class with singers from the University Chorale on Monday, January 27 at 1:50 in Hollander Hall within the MSU Music Building.
 The master class is free and open to the public.

 Last year, MSU lost a truly remarkable educator with the passing of Dr. Taylor Johnston.
 As an MSU professor of 51 years, Dr. Johnston harbored a long-time passion for music, particularly early music, which led to the establishment of the Taylor Johnston Early Music Series.
 The impact Dr. Johnston made on the Greater Lansing music community will be felt for years to come.

 Reserved Seating Tickets: $17 for adults, $15 for seniors, $7 for students and those under age 18,and can be purchased online, at the College of Music box office, by calling (517) 353-5340, or in person.

-More information can be found on the event page.
+More information, including a video preview of the ensemble can be found on the event page.